QuarTheDev/windows-upgrade-cli/README.md

 - No proper error-catching
 - *Lots* of inefficient code
-- No real wiki yet
+- No proper documentation
+- Possible data loss

 ### DISCLAIMER

-**I'm not responsible for any damage this script does.** In the end, **you** are the one who chose to run it.
-Understand the risks involved with this tool:
+**I'm not responsible for any damage this script does.** In the end, **you** are the one who chooses to run it.
+Understand the risks involved with this tool.

- - Possible product key loss

 ### ✨ **Installation** ✨ <sup><sub>For *one* machine</sub></sup>